 It doesn’t look like much, but a tote or drawstring bag is a great minimalist way to pack.
 We have been on countless vacations, including 7 Disney vacations (5 with kids) using only a drawstring bag.

-Using the Merchandise delivery service, we have no need for extra bags just to carry our purchases.
+Using the Merchandise delivery service, we do not need extra bags just to carry our purchases.
 This is a great way to reduce the size of the bags we are carrying around.